PRACTICE AREA

 Misclassification of Exempt vs. Non-Exempt Employees

-Misclassification isn’t always about employee versus independent contractor.
+Misclassification isn’t always about employees versus independent contractors.
 You can also be misclassified as an “exempt” employee when you should actually be “non-exempt.”

 Non-exempt employees get overtime, rest and meal breaks, and minimum wage.
 Exempt employees do not get overtime or breaks but must be paid at least twice the minimum hourly wage for the work that they do.